-A - Click the menu items to open sub-menu links, and then click on a sub-menu link to open the screen in the main window.

-B, C, D, E, F, G, H, I, J - These are quick links which allow you to perform certain tasks no matter which screen you are currently working in.
+- A Click the menu items to open sub-menu links, and then click on a sub-menu link to open the screen in the main window. - B, C, D, E, F, G, H, I, J These are quick links which allow you to perform certain tasks no matter which screen you are currently working in.

-B - Click this icon to switch between the Web Configurator's Standard or Networked AV mode (with Access L3 license only).

-B/C - Click this icon to go to the NCC (Nebula Control Center) portal website.

-C/D - Click this icon to search for specific configurations or status you are looking for.
+- B Click this icon to switch between the Web Configurator's Standard or Networked AV mode (with Access L3 license only). - B/C Click this icon to go to the NCC (Nebula Control Center) portal website. - C/D Click this icon to search for specific configurations or status you are looking for.
 Enter the keywords and click the result link.
-This will direct you to the specific configuration or status page.

-D/E - Click this icon to update the information in the screen you are currently viewing.

-E/F - Click this icon to save your configuration into the Switch's non-volatile memory.
-Non-volatile memory is the configuration of your Switch that stays the same even if the Switch's power is turned off.

-F/G - Click this icon to display the Setup Wizard that contains the Basic, Protection, VLAN, and QoS setup screens.

-G/H - Click this icon to display web help pages.
-The help pages provide descriptions for all of the configuration screens.

-H/I - Click this icon to go to the Zyxel Community Biz Forum.

-I/J - Click this icon to log out of the Web Configurator.

-J/K - This displays the Nebula Cloud Control Status.
+This will direct you to the specific configuration or status page. - D/E Click this icon to update the information in the screen you are currently viewing. - E/F Click this icon to save your configuration into the Switch's non-volatile memory.
+Non-volatile memory is the configuration of your Switch that stays the same even if the Switch's power is turned off. - F/GG/H Click this icon to display web help pages.
+The help pages provide descriptions for all of the configuration screens. - H/I Click this icon to go to the Zyxel Community Biz Forum. - I/J Click this icon to log out of the Web Configurator. - J/K This displays the Nebula Cloud Control Status.
 The ON/OFF switch displays if NCC Discovery is enabled.
 If a status circle turns Orange, it means the Switch is unable to connect to NCC.
 Hover the mouse over the status circle to check the diagnostic message.
 You can also click the ON/OFF switch to go to the SYSTEM > Cloud Management screen and check the diagnostic messages.
-See Section Table 34 on page 119 for more information.
+See Section Table 34 on page 117 for more information.